i6/ibg/appendices/d.rst

   .. image:: /images/picC.png
      :align: left

-.. raw:: latex

-    \dropcap{c}

-aptain Fate is our third and final game; it's a little longer and more complex than its predecessors.
+|C|\aptain Fate is our third and final game; it's a little longer and more
+complex than its predecessors.
 See "Captain Fate: take 1" on page 119, "Captain Fate: take 2" on page 131, "Captain Fate: take 3" on page 147 and "Captain Fate: the final cut" on page 157.

 Transcript of play
 ==================